 Facebook’s decision in January to de-emphasize publisher links in the News Feed is a step away from news, a move some have argued might actually be good for media companies.
 An even bigger move would be a split News Feed, where the majority of content in the main feed is related to personal relationships, and a separate feed includes traditional news articles from mainstream outlets.

 We got a glimpse of what that might look like earlier this year, when Facebook tested a split feed in several Asian and Eastern European countries.
-News outlets who work in those countries said their traffic from the social network fell by as much as 60 percent overnight.
+News outlets who work in those countries said their reach on the social network fell by as much as 60 percent overnight.

 Ironically, some criticized Facebook for these experiments because they said the company was messing around with what has become a key source of news for people in struggling democracies like Cambodia, where traditional media is untrustworthy.
 In many ways, this reinforced the power that Facebook has developed over news consumption, not just in the US but around the world.